bioszombie/AnsibleLDAPConfig/README.md

 - Debian or Ubuntu-based target machines.
 - SSH access configured for Ansible on all target machines.
 - Required Ansible roles and collections installed (if any).
-- LDAP Server
+- LDAP Server / Container / Provider

 ### Preferred LDAP Server
 - Latest Authentik SSO and LDAP Provider/Application/Outpost configured
+   - Known to work with Authentik version 2023.10.x and above

 ## How to Run

 1. **Prepare Inventory File**: Ensure your Ansible inventory file is up to date with the target machines listed under the appropriate groups.

-2. **Configure Variables**: Customize the variables in the playbook or in separate variable files (`vars/`, `group_vars/`, `host_vars/`) as needed.
+2. **Configure Variables**: Customize the variables in the playbook or in separate variable files (`files.yml`, `services.yml`, `host_vars/[server].yml`) as needed.
+Add as many server.yml fiels as you have hosts that require LDAP configured.
 This includes LDAP configuration details, server URIs, and any specific package versions.

 3. **Run the Playbook**:
    ```sh